Ajith Kumar: Motorsport

-Formula BMW Asia (2003)
+In 2025, Kumar received the Philippe Charriol Award for Gentleman Driver of the Year at a ceremony held in Venice.
+The award was presented by Stéphane Ratel of the SRO Motorsports Group.
+Established in memory of watchmaker and racing enthusiast Philippe Charriol, the award is instituted by his daughter, Coralie Charriol.

+Single-seater career

-After a one-off race during the Formula Maruti Indian Championships in 2002, where he finished in fourth place, Ajith signed a contract with manager Akbar Ebrahim, confirming his participation in the inaugural Formula BMW Asia championship.
-Despite spinning out in the first lap of his first race, Ajith successfully completed the season by finishing twelfth.
+After a one-off race during the Formula Maruti Indian Championships in 2002, where he finished in fourth place, Kumar signed a contract with manager Akbar Ebrahim, confirming his participation in the inaugural Formula BMW Asia championship.
+Despite spinning out in the first lap of his first race, Kumar successfully completed the season by finishing twelfth.